How Much Does Well Drilling Cost in 2025?

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

 You need to drill a well until you hit water.
-For most residential wells, you usually need to drill between 100 and 300 feet to reach a water source.
+For most residential wells, you need to drill between 100 and 300 feet to reach a water source.
 However, some properties might have suitable reservoirs deeper or shallower than this.
 Your local well driller can help you find the best location to drill your well.